edeustace/3rd-party-cookie-example/README.md

 For this to work you need to simulate 2 domains - the consumer can be localhost but the provider needs to be another domain.

     node consumer.js custom_domain
     node provider.js

     Then go to localhost:5000 - the provider will be loaded in an iframe and will try and set the cookie

+If you're on mac/linux you can edit `/etc/hosts`